MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/share-records-using-grantaccess-modifyaccess-revokeaccess-messages.md

 4. Retrieves the root business unit for creating the team for the sample.
 5. The `WhoAMIRequest` gets the current user information.
 6. Creates the team and adds the users to the team.
-7. Creates an account row and also creates a task, letter to associate to the account.
+7. Creates an account record and also creates a task, letter to associate to the account.

 ### Demonstrate